mthimma/scib/scib_install.md

 # Step 3: Set python path before each usage

-R uses the systems default Python.
+R typically uses the systems default Python.
 Therefore, we need to explicitly specify the location of the python used for `scib`.

 ``` r